 Nature is the perfect classroom.
 Discovery Wilderness School offers a Nature Connection Program for students ages 2-18.
 Our curriculum focuses on discovery-based learning using the natural world as a catalyst for growth and development.
 As children spend time outdoors, they grow in understanding and connection to the earth, developing a sense of pride and protection for it.

-Courses for the 2021-2022 School Year will take place at Little Pine Island Camp in Comstock Park on Wednesdays and Thursdays from September to June.
+Courses for the 2022-2023 School Year will again take place at Little Pine Island Camp in Comstock Park on Wednesdays and Thursdays from September to June.
 Over the winter months, the Juniors courses do not meet.
 We shorten courses for older students to two hours, every other week to allow for extreme weather make up days.
 See the calendar for more details.

 As students hike uneven terrain, climb, and balance on stones, they develop gross motor skills.
 Imaginations blossom through forest play, and nature connection games expand our senses.
 Students create useful objects from natural materials, and work together to solve real-world problems.

 Nature Adventures (ages 8-10)